cs0320-f25/typescript-csv-helelelelena/README.md

     Row mismatch (LLM):
     As a user, I want the parser to detect when a row has more or fewer fields than the header, so that I can choose what action to take (fail, pad with null, log a warning etc.) to ensure data consistency.

+    My initial ideas were pretty basic ones.
+I liked how when I prompted the AI, it answered me with questions, which helped me better think of the improvements.
+Most of what resonated with me were expansions of my original ideas and ideas that were some what related to my original ones.

 ### Design Choices